SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 the non-free higher order interpolating functions, the extra steps are computed lazily (i.e. not during the solve).

-The OrdinaryDiffEq.jl algorithms achieve the highest performance for nonstiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. They are recommended for all nonstiff problems.
+The OrdinaryDiffEq.jl algorithms achieve the highest performance for non-stiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. They are recommended for all non-stiff problems.
 For stiff problems, the algorithms are currently not as high of order or as well-optimized as the ODEInterface.jl or Sundials.jl algorithms, and thus if the problem is on arrays of Float64, they are recommended.
 However, the stiff methods from OrdinaryDiffEq.jl